The Gear and Guts of the Mongol Military—Part I

 The city-states of Sumer were centralized.
 Their centrally controlled society needed an administration to conduct the day-to-day redistribution of resources and to direct all social activity.

-During the early period of Sumer history, there was a shared control over resources and social actives between the palace and temple.
-The temple controlled a great amount of land and exerted a powerful influence over the people.
-The palace authority controlled as much, if not more land than the temple.
+During the early period of Sumer’s history, the palace and temple had shared control over resources and social activities.
+The temple controlled much land and exerted a powerful influence over the people.
+The palace authority controlled as much, if not more, land than the temple.

-This was fine until the palace was able to wield an even greater influence over the people.
-In doing so, the king was able to amalgamate the palace with the temple, in which the king saw himself as god’s own representative on earth.
+This was fine until the palace could wield an even greater influence over the people.
+In doing so, the king could amalgamate the palace with the temple, where he saw himself as god’s representative on earth.
 If god chooses the king, then the temple must obey.
 This placed the temple in a predicament.
-However, this does not mean there would never be strife again between the palace and temple authorities.
+However, this does not mean there would never be strife between the palace and temple authorities again.
 So long as they existed side by side, the desire to control and hold a monopoly over the other’s institution was desirable, especially if one wished to control the masses.

 Sumerian Military Structure

-The earliest known evidence of a professional organized military comes from the Standard of Ur.
+The earliest known evidence of a professional, organized military comes from the Standard of Ur.
 The Sumerian military structure in terms of rank is unknown.
-However, it is obvious that the king headed the army as depicted on “The Stele of Vultures.”
-Others who rode in chariots were likely, princes, nobles, and wealthy landowners, while the main body was primarily infantry.
+However, it is obvious that the king headed the army as depicted in “The Stele of Vultures.”
+Others who rode in chariots were likely princes, nobles, and wealthy landowners, while the main body was primarily infantry.

 Detail from the Standard of Ur – Infantrymen and High ranking chariot riders